 On the celebrity front, the service reportedly featured in rock stars' on-tour riders.
 Nicky Wire of the Manic Street Preachers was once said to have led his band out of a hotel as there was no Ceefax on the TV in their room.
 Canadian songstress Avril Lavigne also, apparently, insisted on "Ceefax and Bovril" being supplied in her hotel room during a British tour.

-Changes in television technology over the last 15 years have led to the gradual demise of the medium - the original second-screen application - and in 2009 the Teletext service on ITV ended, with Ceefax broadcasting for the last time on BBC in 2012.
+Changes in television technology this century led to the gradual demise of the medium - the original second-screen application - and in 2009 the Teletext service on ITV ended, with Ceefax broadcasting for the last time on BBC in 2012.

 When Ceefax closed at the completion of the analogue switch-over, ex-Prime Minister Sir John Major said: “From breaking global news to domestic sports news, Ceefax was speedy, accurate and indispensable.
 It can be proud of its record."